 The Reputation of Jug Wine

 With the repeal of the Prohibition Act, the vineyards continued to produce wines from thick-skin grapes; the wine was both palatable and affordable and became a new category in the market.
-This new category of wine, known as Jug Wine, became wildly popular.
+This new wine category, Jug Wine, became wildly popular.
 Economic necessity gave rise to Jug Wine.
 Jug wine was easy to get at an affordable price, so it became associated with the lower classes of society and minority groups.
 Jug wine was seen as a symbol of low social status and criminality.
-It contributed to the notion of the ‘wino” or drunkard in the American mindset.
+It contributed to the American mindset’s notion of the ‘wino” or drunkard.

 Secondly, it is believed that the word dago red has been originated from the term dago.
 It was a derogatory term used to refer to Italian immigrants by the British and other English-speaking people.
 The term ‘dago‘ came from the Spanish word Diego which means James.
 British sailors used it for Spanish and Italian immigrants, particularly sailors.

-The term became common in American culture during the 17th century, when Italians and Spanish came in large numbers to America.
+The term became common in American culture during the 17th century when Italians and Spanish came in large numbers to America.
 Due to the larger immigrant flow, the opportunities for good jobs became very low.
 Most of these immigrants had to work in the lower professions.
 English people or foreigners who knew English had already occupied high positions.
 Italians also wanted to learn English to get better jobs.
 They went to places where they could learn English from others and find good opportunities.
-These Italian were called by Day-goers which led to the word Dagos.
+These Italians were called by Day-goers, which led to the word Dagos.
 Dago was a derogatory slur.

-August 1, 1903: On this day, Charlie Carlo Rossi was born.
-He would go on to become one of the most famous wine shippers in history, as well as the man who introduced the world to Mountain Red.
+August 1, 1903: Charlie Carlo Rossi was born on this day.
+He would go on to become one of the most famous wine shippers in history and the man who introduced the world to Mountain Red.
 During Prohibition, Rossi began shipping wine from Italy to the United States.
 He quickly gained a reputation for quality, and his wines soon became popular among criminals and bootleggers.
 In 1962, Rossi introduced Mountain Red, a cheap red wine that was sold in a large jug.
 The wine was an instant hit, and it helped to make Rossi one of the most recognizable names in the wine industry.
 Today, Rossi’s legacy lives on through the success of his namesake wine company.
-Thanks to Charlie Carlo Rossi, millions of people around the world have enjoyed a glass of Mountain Red.
+Thanks to Charlie Carlo Rossi, millions of people worldwide have enjoyed a glass of Mountain Red.